Robust Full-Stack Authentication with Django Allauth, React, and React Router

 As a bonus, you’ll also be able to use the same setup if you decide to release a mobile application using the same API.

-When not to use Allauth
+When not to use this tutorial

 It’s also not appropriate if you have more than one client side application spread across different domains.
 Because of how sessions work, both the Django backend and front-end application need to be hosted on the same domain scheme, such as app.mydomain.com.
 If your clients are spread across domains like mydomain.com, myotherdomain.com, yetanotherone.io, it will be impossible to get the session and security mitigations like CSRF to work.